zy31415/jackscarrental/README.md

 **_Reinforcement Learning: An Introduction_** by Sutton and Barto &copy; 2012 (Example 4.2, Chapter 4)

+The original problem reads as follows:
+> Jack manages two branches of a car rental company.
+Each day a Poisson-distributed number of customers come to each location and for each car rented out, Jack earns $10.
+Any car rented is returned at the end of the day but must spend the next day being serviced (not available for renting).
+Both rentable and serviced cars take up space and each branch has an upper limit to the cars that can be stored.
+Jack is able to transfer cars between the branches at the cost of $2 per car overnight.
+Only cars not being serviced can be transferred and transferred cars are available for rent at the new branch the next day.

+> **What is the optimal transfer policy of cars between branches?**

 ## Run the code
 - Language: python3
 - Required libraries: